ManUtdPlaysMC/ManUtdFreedomModRevamped/README.md

 ManUtdFreedomMod is a CraftBukkit server plugin designed primarily to support the ManUtdFreedom Server(http://diamondfreedom.yolasite.com/).

-This plugin was originally coded by ManUtdPvP, with DarkGamingDronze becoming heavily involved in its development some time later.
+This plugin was originally coded by ManUtdPvP, with DarkGamingDronze and Alco_Rs11 becoming heavily involved in its development some time later.
 It consists of over 88 custom coded commands and a large variety of distinguishable features not included in any other plugin.
 The plugin has since its beginning grown immensely.
 Together, with the main ManUtdFreedom server, ManUtdFreedomMod has a long-standing reputation of effectiveness whilst maintaining a clear feeling of openness towards the administrators and the players themselves.

 Please see [CONTRIBUTING.md](CONTRIBUTING.md) if you are interested in developing ManUtdFreedomMod.
 For information on how ManUtdFreedomMod is licensed, please see [LICENSE.md](LICENSE.md).